shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Video.md

 ![Quick Imports](images/importFiles.png)

 5. Now your files are ready to use, drag your video to the first A/V Track at the beginning of the track.
-PHOTO .

 ## Task 1.2 Trim A File